1. Media Subsystem Profile¶

 Note

-Patchwork supports a couple of clients to help semi-automating status updates via its REST interface:
+Patchwork supports a couple of clients to help semi-automate status updates via its REST interface:

-The most important aspect of volunteering to be a Media Maintainer is that you have demonstrated the ability to give good code reviews.
-So we are looking for whether or not we think you will be good at doing that.
+The most important aspect of becoming a Media Maintainer with Patchwork access is that you have demonstrated an ability to give good code reviews.
+We value your ability to deliver thorough, constructive code reviews.

 As such, potential maintainers must earn enough credibility and trust from the Linux Media Community.
 To do that, developers shall be familiar with the open source model and have been active in the Linux Kernel community for some time, and, in particular, in the media subsystem.